Stock Clearance Sale

 • Wear personal protective equipment’s as masks to avoid triggers

-Step of good personal hygiene:
+Steps for good personal hygiene:

-• Always wash hands after coming in contact with animals and before leaving the laboratory or in any other way when you come closer to animals
+• Always wash your hands after coming in contact with animals and before leaving the laboratory or in any other way when you come closer to animals

 • Do not eat, drink, smoke, handle contact lenses, use cosmetics in work areas and wash your hands before engaging in any of these activities